goderich/dissertation/dissertation.md

 ## Sound correspondences {#sec:sound-correspondences}

 This section presents the sound correspondences of individual phonemes, used to reconstruct phonemes and lexical items in Proto-Atayal.
+It is further subdivided into sections on consonant correspondences (@sec:consonant-correspondences), vowel correspondences in the final two syllables (@sec:vowel-correspondences), vowel correspondences in the third-to-last syllable and beyond (@sec:prepenult-vowel-correspondences), and a discussion on Paul Li's Proto-Atayalic final \*-d and \*-g' phonemes in Proto-Atayal (@sec:irregular-correspondences-proto-atayal).

+### Consonant correspondences {#sec:consonant-correspondences}

-Each protophoneme is reconstructed based on correspondences in several environments: word-initial, word-medial, and word-final (where applicable).
+Each consonant protophoneme is reconstructed based on correspondences in several environments: word-initial, word-medial, and word-final (where applicable).
 For those protophonemes which have additional reflexes in more specific environments, those environtments are included as well.

-### Consonant correspondences {#sec:consonant-correspondences}

 The correspondence of Proto-Atayal \*p is generally regular, as seen in @tbl:proto-atayal-p.
 Word-initial and word-medial reflexes are /p/ in all dialects.
 Word-finally, \*p is reflected as /p/ in all dialects except Plngawan and C'uli', where it is /k/ in this position instead.